WilliamSpender/union_shop/README.md

 The Student Union has an e-commerce website, which you can access via this link: [https://shop.upsu.net](https://shop.upsu.net)

 In short, your task is to recreate the same website using Flutter.
 You must not start from scratch, as this repository provides an incomplete Flutter implementation of the Student Union site that you must build upon.
 [The getting started section of this document](#getting-started) will explain more.
+Once you have completed the application, you will submit the link to your forked repository on Moodle for assessment.
+See the [submission section](#submission) for more details.

 ⚠️ The UPSU.net link on the navbar of the union website is a link to an external site.
 This is not part of the application that you need to develop.
 So ignore the link highlighted below: